-6. Assess: Establish Coverage and Nutritional Impact Assessment and Evaluation a.
-Review relevance and appropriateness of fortification standards and program design and make adjustments as necessary
+6. Evaluate: Establish Coverage and Nutritional Impact Assessment and Evaluation a.
+Review relevance and appropriateness of fortification standards and program design, and make adjustments as necessary

 - a.
-Support governments to integrate key indicators into ongoing surveys - b.
+Support integration of key indicators into ongoing national surveys - b.
 Capacitate academic institutions

-7. Reassess: Ensure Continued Program Harmonization and Optimization
+7. Review and Reassess: Ensure Continued Program Harmonization and Optimization